CarlosCD/cant_wait/test/README.md

 4. It checks the version of Rails and ActiveRecord running.
 5. It checks that the PostgreSQL connection's statement_timeout is the expected.

-Due to the complex setup needed, I choose not to use the rake default to run the test, just to signal the tester to stop to consider these choices.
+Due to the complex setup, and to signal the developer to stop and consider these choices, I chose not to use the rake default to run the tests, as it is most common.

-And additional <tt>rake test:all</tt> will do both the bundle install and run the tests.
-Travis-ci runs each of these tasks in sequence.
+An additional task <tt>rake test:all</tt> will do both the <tt>bundle install</tt> and run the tests.
+Travis-ci also runs each of these tasks in sequence.

 ## The Testing process in detail